 There are several specific warning labels on this machine please become familiarized with all warning labels.

-Replace any safety label that is damaged, or missing.
+Replace any safety labels if those are damaged, or missing.

-1) WARNING MAST (Item 4)
+1) MAST WARNING (Item 6)

 This warning label is positioned on the both side of the mast.